 Of course you will not always be able to escape from tactics.
 You should always try to avoid being trapped in the first place.
 However, even if you overlooked something, there is often a way out.
 Don’t give up right away!

 I trust this article helped you get a much better understanding of skewer tactics.
-As I have written before, it is important to focus your study on specific motifs.
-Doing it this way helps you get a better understanding of how they work in various positions.
+It is important to study patterns (also know as motifs).
+It will help you get a better understanding of how those patterns work in various situations.